- Home

 Congenital heart disease treatment

-Some people can go without treatment for their congenital heart disease symptoms and live normal lives with no long-term effects to their heart health.
+Some people can go without treatment for their congenital heart disease symptoms and live their lives with no long-term effects to their heart health.
 Others with more serious conditions may need one or more treatment options right away:

 - Artificial heart valves

-- Heart pacing devices
+- Heart pacing devices or heart rhythm procedures

-- Heart transplant
+- Heart transplantation

 - Medications

-- Minimally invasive procedures
+- Transcatheter valve procedures

 Why choose us for congenital heart disease treatment